-VIVUS is a biopharmaceutical company developing and commercializing innovative, next-generation therapies to address unmet medical needs in human health.
-We have two approved therapies and one product candidate in active clinical development.
+VIVUS is a specialty pharmaceutical company with three approved therapies and one product candidate in active clinical development.
 Qsymia® (phentermine and topiramate extended release) is approved by FDA for chronic weight management.
-STENDRA® (avanafil) is approved for erectile dysfunction, or ED, by FDA and by the EC under the trade name SPEDRA in the EU.
-Tacrolimus is in active clinical development for the treatment of patients with pulmonary arterial hypertension, or PAH.
+In June 2018, we acquired the U.S. and Canadian commercial rights for PANCREAZE® (pancrelipase), which is indicated for the treatment of exocrine pancreatic insufficiency ("EPI") due to cystic fibrosis or other conditions.
+STENDRA® (avanafil) is approved by FDA for erectile dysfunction ("ED") and by the EC under the trade name SPEDRA, for the treatment of ED in the EU.
+VI-0106 (tacrolimus) is in active clinical development and is being studied in patients with pulmonary arterial hypertension ("PAH").

-Business Strategy Review
+Business Strategy